The Potash Twins

 Adeev and Ezra Potash (pronounced Poe-tash) professionally known as The Potash Twins are American identical twin musicians and television personalities from Omaha, Nebraska.
-The twins have hosted several TV shows on Food Network, Bravo TV and Travel Channel.
-They have performed with John Legend, Jonas Brothers, Diplo, Snoop Dogg, Lil Baby, Jon Batiste, Robert Glasper, Major Lazer and Wynton Marsalis.
+The twins have hosted several TV shows on Food Network, Bravo TV and Travel Channel..
+They have collaborated with artists including John Legend, the Jonas Brothers, Diplo, Snoop Dogg, Lil Baby, Jon Batiste, Robert Glasper, Major Lazer and Wynton Marsalis.
 In 2025, the twins were named Nebraska’s first Composer Laureates by Governor Jim Pillen.

-Early life and career
+Early life and education

 From left to right, Adeev with his trumpet and Ezra with his trombone, posing at a studio in Los Angeles.

 Born on October 18, 1993, the twins grew up in Omaha, Nebraska, attended Westside High School, and were a part of the award-winning Westside Concert Jazz Band.
 Their father was a director of the Anti-Defamation League Texas and later the CEO of the Jewish Federation of Omaha.
 They took an early interest in food thanks to their mother, who traveled abroad for work.

+Music career

 While in Omaha, Ezra and Adeev performed for Warren Buffett and were asked to perform on several occasions for his Berkshire Hathaway Shareholders meeting with the Westside Jazz Combo.
 The twins were discovered by Wynton Marsalis in Lincoln, Nebraska, in 2008 and helped them apply to music conservatories in New York City.

 In 2012, the duo's first album, Twintuition, was released on Amazon, iTunes and Spotify.
-Two years laters, the twins were nominated for Best Jazz for the Omaha Entertainment and Arts Awards.
+Two years later, the twins were nominated for Best Jazz for the Omaha Entertainment and Arts Awards.
 They became co-artistic directors at the Love's Jazz & Arts Center in Omaha.

 In 2015, their second and eponymous album The Potash Twins, reached #9 on the iTunes Jazz chart.
 The next year, Ezra and Adeev participated in a TV competition show in China where they represented the United States.
 They received second place in this Chinese version of America's Got Talent.

+Their 2019 single Snap! featured the pianist Robert Glasper and singer Grace Weber.
+The actor Terry Crews starred in the associated clip.